jonathan-luo/wire-protocol/notebook.md

 We got the computers to communicate by finding the IP address of the server under Mac > Settings > Wifi.
 One solution was to hardcode this address into the client.py file of the client computer.
 However, we ended up doing something more dynamic, by allowing users to specify the server IP address that they would connect to as a command-line prompt.

+## Command Format ##

+The communication between the client and server is done by sending commands in a specific format.
+Each command is represented as a string with a unique identifier at the beginning, followed by zero or more arguments separated by pipes, which look like `|`.
+The identifier is an integer and serves to distinguish the different types of commands that can be sent, and the arguments may differ depending on the type of commands.
+To protect against injection attacks, we ban users from putting pipes into their messages and login details.

 ## Logging In/Creating an Account ##
 Once logged in and connected to the server, the user will be prompted to enter their username.
 If the username exists in the system, then they must enter their password.
 They have up to 3 tries to enter the correct password.
 They also have the option to quit, which would then alert the server to close this client.
 If they correctly enter their password, then they are logged in.